jenfox4/summit-client/README.md

 #### Wireframes
 [Wireframes](planning/)

 I initially started with a pretty basic idea of listing the mountains and keeping a minimal style.
 I became inspired throughout the project to stick with a minimalist, sleek design using minimal amount of colors and a light and airy font.
 I created a logo that was simple and modern to fit the theme.
+I stuck with pastel colors that represented the modern airy style I tried to achieve.
+I tried to practice my design skills in this project as it's something I don't feel I am that strong at.

 #### Entity Relationship Diagrams (ERD)
 [ERD](planning/ERD.png)

+Because I focused so heavily on web scraping and collecting data on the back-end, I wanted my relationships to be fairly simple.
+I created users and mountains and created a join table where users can keep track of the mountains they have completed.
+The serializers are set up so that you can easily view users through mountains and mountains through user.
+This back-end setup made the front-end easy to navigate.

 ## Development Process
 #### Front-End Development
 I started with basic CRUD actions.
 The most basic CRUD action of all was to index all mountains and index the user's completed summits.
 Next, I created the mountain info page where user could view states on a single mountain whether that mountain was in their list of the all mountains list.
 The next step in CRUD was to create and delete the users completed summits.
 Finally, I worked on the ability for a user to update their notes on a mountain they have summited.

 Once basic CRUD actions were down, I really focused heavily on the Front-end design.
 Specifically, I wanted to improve my understanding of design principles and make a really sleek and inspiring interface that users really love.

+In addition, I wanted to practice some data visualization libraries.
+Thus, I worked with Chartjs to display data of temperature and precipitation of the each mountain as well as using a doughnut chart to display the percentage of the hike complete.

 #### Back-end Development
 Because of the linear table-like relationship of the mountains and mountain data, I decided to use a SQL database via Ruby on Rails.
 After setting up Heroku and the basics of an API, I created the resources mountains and completed_summits.
 After setting up the resource Model, Controller, Routes, and relationships to each other and the user, I had to begin seeding the data.